rprops/AEM_Props2020/README.md

 IDBA-UD for creating individual assemblies:

-Stringent taxonomic classification using custom script (ClassifyContigNR.py Desman software available [here](https://github.com/chrisquince/DESMAN))
+Stringent taxonomic classification using custom wrapper of ClassifyContigNR.py from the [DESMAN] (https://github.com/chrisquince/DESMAN) software.

 ## 2. Binning strategy
 Rename contigs with anvi'o script, filtering out contigs shorter than 3kb for initial binning.